Wajima Hiroshi: Sumo career

 Wajima won three championships in 1974 but then went into a slump, and did not take another title until March 1976.
 In the late 1970s he was somewhat overshadowed by fellow yokozuna Kitanoumi, five years his junior.
 While Wajima had had a good personal record against him, holding a 19–10 advantage up to the end of 1977, Kitanoumi began to win their later encounters and overtook him in terms of championships won.
 Wajima's final record against him was 23-21.
 He took his fourteenth and final championship in November 1980, and retired in March 1981.

 At the time, he held the third highest number of top division yūshō in history, behind only Kitanoumi and Taihō.

 Wajima was an unconventional wrestler in many ways, and was looked on as a contrast to the strong and silent Kitanoumi.
-He was the only man ever to reach yokozuna without adopting a traditional shikona, instead fighting under his own surname of Wajima throughout his entire career.
-He was the first and to date only former collegiate competitor to be promoted to yokozuna.
+He was the only man ever to reach yokozuna without adopting a traditional shikona, instead fighting under his real name of Hiroshi Wajima throughout his entire career; although he did use different kanji to spell his given name.
+He was the first wrestler with a collegiate background to be promoted to yokozuna.
 He was nicknamed the "Sumo Genius" because of his college background.
 His other departures from sumo norms included having his hair permed before growing a topknot, staying in luxury hotels and driving a Lincoln Continental whilst on regional sumo tours (jungyō), and associating himself with outsiders such as the yakuza and going out on late-night drinking sessions.